About Beech Creek Power & Energy

 Low-signature Power in a Box.

-LOTaPS (Low Observable Tactical Power System) is Beech Creek Power & Energy’s deployable hybrid power architecture designed for expeditionary and high-consequence environments where endurance, signature control, and electrical stability all matter at the same time.
-LOTaPS integrates generation, non-lithium energy storage, power conversion, and supervisory controls into modular building blocks that package into transportable formats and scale by paralleling modules.
+LOTaPS is Beech Creek Power & Energy’s deployable hybrid power architecture for expeditionary and high-consequence environments where endurance, signature control, and electrical stability must be managed together.
+The architecture integrates generation, Graphene Solid State Battery Energy Storage, power conversion, protected distribution, and supervisory controls into modular building blocks that can be transported, deployed, paralleled, and scaled according to mission need.

 Mission-Resilient Hybrid Power Architecture